416 – Unmanned Aircraft Systems (UAS)

 6. Travel Notice

 Before carrying the lithium-ion Intelligent Flight Battery on an airline flight, it must first be fully discharged.
 This can be done by using your aircraft until the battery is depleted.
 Only discharge the battery in a fireproof location.
 Cover the battery terminals with non-conductive tape and place the battery in a clear plastic bag as described in 4.5 c-d above.
 Note: All lithium-ion batteries must be hand carried on a plane.
-No lithium-ion batteries are authorized to be included in checked luggage.
+NOTE: No lithium-ion batteries are authorized to be included in checked luggage.

 Reference